A Sting Operation Lifts the Lid on Chinese Espionage

 VP of Tactical Analysis, Stratfor

 A jet engine is seen in this file photo.
 Chinese national Xu Yanjun is accused of attempting to steal jet technology from a company in the United States.

 The case was unprecedented: On Oct.
 10, Belgium extradited a Chinese intelligence officer to the United States after an Ohio court had indicted the operative on charges of "economic espionage involving theft of trade secrets from leading U.S. aviation companies."
-Belgian authorities arrested Xu Yanjun, a deputy division director of the Sixth Bureau of China's Ministry of State Security (MSS) in Jiangsu, on April 1 in Brussels, based on an arrest warrant issued in connection with a U.S. criminal complaint.
+Belgian authorities arrested Xu Yanjun, a deputy division director of the Sixth Bureau of China's State Security Ministry in Jiangsu, on April 1 in Brussels based on an arrest warrant issued in connection with a U.S. criminal complaint.
 Once Belgian authorities extradited Xu to the United States on Oct.
-10, American authorities unsealed the indictment and the initial criminal complaint.
+10, American authorities unsealed the indictment and the initial criminal complaint....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.